briankendall/forceFullDesktopBar/README.md

 ### Installation (manual)

-1. Follow the step 1 in the above "Installation (Easy)" instructions to disable the debugging restrictions of System Integrity Protection.
+1. Follow the step 1 in the above "Installation (Easy)" instructions to disable the necessary restrictions of System Integrity Protection, and if you have an Apple Silicon mac, enable running of arm64e applications.
 2. Create the following directory:
   * /usr/local/forceFullDesktopBar
-3. Copy bootstrap.dylib, dockInjection.dylib, and forceFullDesktopBar into /usr/local/forceFullDesktopBar
+3. Copy dockInjection.dylib and forceFullDesktopBar into /usr/local/forceFullDesktopBar
 4. Copy net.briankendall.forceFullDesktopBar.plist to /Library/LaunchDaemons
 5. Change the owner/group of net.briankendall.forceFullDesktopBar.plist to root:wheel:
   * `sudo chown root:wheel /Library/LaunchDaemons/net.briankendall.forceFullDesktopBar.plist`